Britney Spears addresses #FreeBritney rumors, says “all is well”

 Since 2008, after her public mental health crisis, Spears has been held under a conservatorship controlled by her father, Jamie Spears, and lawyer Andrew Wallet.
 This means the two controlled her financial decisions and assets until Wallet allegedly stepped down from his role recently, which puzzled longtime Spears fans.
 NBC News was unable to reach Wallet for comment.

-But the rumors started to gain traction when the podcast “Britney’s Gram” released a “special emergency episode” called “#FreeBritney,” where they played an unverified voicemail from a “tipster” who claimed to have inside information about Spears.
+But the rumors started to gain traction when the podcast “Britney’s Gram” released a “special emergency episode” called “#FreeBritney,” in which they played an unverified voicemail from a “tipster” who claimed to have inside information about Spears.
 Fans then noticed an account believed to belong to Spears' mother, Lynne, was liking posts related to the #FreeBritney movement.
-Representatives of Spears declined to comment to NBC News.
+Representatives of Spears declined to comment.

 As the theories spread on the Internet, fans decided to protest outside West Hollywood City Hall on Monday, demanding the pop star’s “release.”
 Fans chanted and carried “Free Britney” signs, and demanded she be released from the conservatorship they believe to be oppressive.

-After that, Britney herself then posted her own explanation, with a short video and a caption.
+After that, Spears posted her own explanation, with a short video and a caption.

 Trying to quash the rumors, Spears explained in her caption that “...things that are being said have just gotten out of control!!!
 Wow!!!
 There’s rumors, death threats to my family and my team, and just so many things crazy things being said."

-“My situation is unique, but I promise I’m doing what’s best at this moment,” Spears wrote.
+“My situation is unique, but I promise I’m doing what’s best at this moment,” she wrote.